UniversalDependencies/docs/_el/pos/NOUN.md

 The tag <code>NOUN</code>  is intended for common nouns only.
 See <code>PROPN</code> for proper nouns and <code>PRON</code> for pronouns.

-Certain adjectives are considered nouns.
-As such they disallow the formation of comparatives (but not all adjectives allow for comparatives anyway).
+Certain nouns are strongly related with adjectives.
+Being nouns, they disallow the formation of comparatives (but not all adjectives allow for comparatives anyway).

 Modern Greek expresses degree modification of nouns with a variety of morphological (and syntactic) means: